Skip to main content

 Physics: Biophysics (B.S.)

 Biophysics is an interdisciplinary science that applies the approaches and methods of physics to study biological systems.
-Students with a biophysics emphasis will learn introductory and advanced methods and theories in physics while learning how to apply them to biology.
+Students learn introductory and advanced methods and theories in physics and how to apply them to biology.

 Making Real World Connections

 The Physics Department offers students a solid foundation in both classical and modern physics.
 Biophysics students take an additional 12 credits in biology.
-Together, these courses will be the beginning of bridging biology and physics.
+Together, these courses will build the bridge between biology and physics.
 Students will be able to apply their knowledge of the physical world to the study of life.

 "The physics faculty are invested in the students.
 They make themselves available for questions and one on one mentoring.
 They also expect great things of their students, and provide them with valuable skills geared toward graduate programs and research."